amaurais/amaurais.github.io/_pages/cv.md

 {% include base_path %}

-For a copy of my full CV, please email me.
+To request a copy of my CV, please email me.